mongodb/specifications/source/auth/auth.rst

 		Drivers MUST allow the user to specify a different service name.
 The default is "mongodb".

 	CANONICALIZE_HOST_NAME
 		Drivers MAY allow the user to request canonicalization of the hostname.
 This might be required when the hosts report different hostnames than what is used in the kerberos database.
-The default is "false".
+The value is a string of either "none", "forward", or "forwardAndReverse". "none" is the default and performs no canonicalization. "forward" performs a forward DNS lookup to canonicalize the hostname. "forwardAndReverse" performs a forward DNS lookup and then a reverse lookup on that value to canonicalize the hostname.
+The driver MUST error if any lookup errors or returns no results.
+Drivers MAY decide to also keep the legacy boolean values where `true` equals the "forward" behaviour and `false` equals "none".

 	SERVICE_REALM
 		Drivers MAY allow the user to specify a different realm for the service.
 This might be necessary to support cross-realm authentication where the user exists in one realm and the service in another.